French Climate, there’s Something for Everyone

 The south-west area of the country tends to experience more rainfall than elsewhere in the south, due to the influence of the Pyrenees mountains.
 In central southern France, regular thunderstorms are a short but spectacular occurrence during the warm summer months.

-But if you can’t get enough of the sun, the French Riviera, or Cote d’Azur, is renowned as the sunniest and hottest part of the country.
-Tourist hotspots such as Cannes, Nice and Monaco have their own hot microclimate due to the protective presence of the nearby Alps, which prevent the powerful Mistral wind (see below) from hitting too hard from the north.
+But if you can’t get enough of the sun, the Riviera or Cote d’Azur, is renowned as the sunniest and hottest part of the country.
+Tourist hotspots such as Cannes, Nice and Monaco have their own hot microclimate due to the protective presence of the nearby Alps, which prevent the powerful Mistral wind from hitting too hard from the north.

 Eastern France